 |Christina June, photo by Hannah Bjorndal|

-Christina June is the author of the new young adult novel Everywhere You Want to Be, based on the Little Red Riding Hood story.
-She also has written the YA novel It Started With Goodbye, a modern-day Cinderella retelling.
-She is a school counselor, and she lives in Virginia.
+Christina June is the author of the new young adult novel No Place Like Here.
+She also has written the YA novels Everywhere You Want to Be and It Started With Goodbye, which feature some of the same characters.
+She lives in Virginia.

 Q: What are you working on now?